National minority self-government elections

 All data provision is free of charge.

-The nominating organization can access the electoral roll data – free of charge – on two further occasions, on the 38th and 13th day before the election, based on a written request.
+The nominating organization can access the electoral register data – free of charge – on two further occasions, on the 38th and 13th day before the election, based on a written request.
 This data will no longer include the names and addresses of voters who have prohibited the disclosure of their data, and it may only be used for the purpose of direct political campaigning.

 - the legal representative listed in the public court register of civil organizations,